dolthub/docs/content/guides/import.md

 +----+------------+-----------+---------+
 ```

-3. You can also use the MySQL `LOAD DATA` command to work with data that is compatiable with the [LOAD DATA api](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).
+3. You can also use the MySQL `LOAD DATA` command to work with data that is compatible with the [LOAD DATA api](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).
 For example
 you can load the above `file.csv` as follows: